skedastik/ty-levels/README.md

 [VS Code](https://code.visualstudio.com) is recommended to take full advantage of etags, including the ability to instantly reveal tagged objects in your code.
 See [Appendix A](#a-etags).

-### In-game commands ⚡️
+### In-game commands

     /ehud
             Toggle the editing HUD on and off.

     /tele
             Teleport to top of target object, or target ground location.

     /f /find
-            Reveal the target object in VS Code.
+            Reveal the target actor in VS Code.
 Live reload must be enabled.

+    /pick
+            PICK an actor to apply edits to.

+    /set param1=value1,param2=value2,...,paramN=valueN
+            Reveal the PICKED actor in VS Code and set its specified parameters to their respective values.
+Example: "/set w=1,d=1".

 ### Bulk transformations 📐